 Design and build quality

 The body is built up of high-quality plastic, and the keypad area gives you a metallic feel.
 The thickness of this laptop when the display lid is closed is close to 0.89 inches.
-So, it’s not super slim like MacBook Pro, but it can definitely be considered as a slim notebook.
+So, it’s not super slim like MacBook Pro, but it can definitely be considered a slim notebook.
 On the top of the lid, there is a huge HP logo, and at the bottom, you will find a small engraved Pavilion branding.
 Overall, the silver color combination gives the overall design a metallic feel.

-Now while typing, you might feel a bit of damping, especially if you are a heavy-handed typer.
+Now while typing, you might feel a bit damping, especially if you are a heavy-handed typer.
 Otherwise, the overall build quality is perfect, considering its price point.

 HP Pavilion comes with a 15.6-inch full high definition screen with a big-bold bezel.
 The thick black bezel is the only reason why I personally don’t like this model.
 Furthermore, it is outfitted with an IPS BrightView WLED-backlit monitor.
 Brightness is good, but because it lacks the anti-glare coating, working on this notebook in an open environment may be challenging.